theimowski/talk-safe-stack/notes.md

 * `build run`
 * While the build is running, tell more about Fulma and Remoting, and about project structure

+## Architecture

+* Shared code - counter type + Fable.Remoting - not restful, but just fine for our case

 ## View

 * Replace "SAFE Template" with "SAFE Demo"